-- (1) A person who- - (a) makes charges for the reception of programmes included in a broadcasting or cable programme service
+- (1) A person who- - (a) makes charges for the reception of programmes included in a broadcasting or cable programme service provided from a place in Hong Kong or elsewhere; or - (b) sends encrypted transmissions of any other description from a place in Hong Kong or elsewhere,

-- provided from a place in Hong Kong or elsewhere; or - (b) sends encrypted transmissions of any other description from a place in Hong Kong or elsewhere, is entitled to the following rights and remedies. - (2) He has the same rights and remedies against a person who- - (a) makes, imports, exports or sells or lets for hire any apparatus or device designed or adapted to enable or assist persons to receive the programmes or other transmissions when they are not entitled to do so; or - (b) publishes any information which is calculated to enable or assist persons to receive the programmes or other transmissions when they are not entitled to do so, as a copyright owner has in respect of an infringement of copyright.
+- (2) He has the same rights and remedies against a person who- - (a) makes, imports, exports or sells or lets for hire any apparatus or device designed or adapted to enable

-- (3) Further, he has the same rights and remedies under section 109 (delivery up) in relation to any such apparatus or device as a copyright owner has in relation to an infringing copy. - (4) In section 108(1) (innocent infringement of copyright) as it applies to proceedings for infringement of the rights conferred by this section, the reference to the defendant not knowing or having reason to believe that copyright subsisted in the work is construed as a reference to his not knowing or having reason to believe that his acts infringed the rights conferred by this section. - (5) Section 111 applies, with the necessary modifications, in relation to the disposal of anything delivered up by virtue of subsection (3).
+- or assist persons to receive the programmes or other transmissions when they are not entitled to do so; or - (b) publishes any information which is calculated to enable or assist persons to receive the programmes or other transmissions when they are not entitled to do so, - as a copyright owner has in respect of an infringement of copyright. - (3) Further, he has the same rights and remedies under section 109 (delivery up) in relation to any such apparatus or device as a copyright owner has in relation to an infringing copy. - (4) In section 108(1) (innocent infringement of copyright) as it applies to proceedings for infringement of the rights conferred by this section, the reference to the defendant not knowing or having reason to believe that copyright subsisted in the work is construed as a reference to his not knowing or having reason to believe that his acts infringed the rights conferred by this section. - (5) Section 111 applies, with the necessary modifications, in relation to the disposal of anything delivered up by virtue of subsection (3).

-Section: 276 Denial of rights under section 275 to people of countries, etc. 22 of 1999 01/07/1997 not giving adequate protection to Hong Kong broadcasts, cable programmes and encrypted transmissions
+276. Denial of rights under section 275 to people of countries, etc. not giving adequate protection to Hong Kong broadcasts, cable programmes and encrypted transmissions area, the Chief Executive in Council may by regulation in accordance with this section restrict the rights conferred by section 275 in relation to broadcasters or providers of cable programme services or encrypted transmissions of that country, territory or area.